 If you are not yet registered to complete Self Assessment online you will need to register with HMRC and receive an authentication code via post.

 Self Assessment can be complicated and time-consuming.
-Filing an accurate return boils down to keeping good records, having your self assessment username and password in a safe place and being aware of the filing deadline well in advance.
+Filing an accurate return boils down to keeping good records, having your .GOV HMRC username and password in a safe place and being aware of the filing deadline well in advance.

-Remember that filing your tax return early means your tax bill won’t come as a nasty shock – so give yourself plenty of time and don’t rush it.
+Remember that filing your tax return early means your tax bill won’t come as a nasty surprise – so give yourself plenty of time and don’t rush it.